antmicro/kenning/docs/source/gallery/structured-pruning-torch.md

   --measurements build/nni-pruning.json
 ```

-For greater size reduction, we can use larger sparsity with adjusted parameters, like:
+For more size reduction, you can use larger sparsity with adjusted parameters, like below:

 { emphasize-lines="7,14,18-19,24" }
 ```json